arnabnandikgp/setban_ASN_poc/README.md

 Design Decisions
 ---
-1. To implement the feature of disconnecting an already connected peer which has AS belonging to banned AS list I have chosen to use the methods in '   'Cconnman:: DisconnectNode' in order to ban any peer by iterating through the list of connected nodes and disconnecting them.
+1. Making a new binary file to store the banned ASNs into the new binary file in the likes of bannedlist.dat used for storing the banned IP addresses.//////Making relevent changes in the IsBanned() API to allow bucketing for addrman.hI have made the decision to store the list of bannedAs in the disk
-2. When any peer belonging to any banned AS tries to connect due to additional checks implemented in the IsBanned method it will not be able to connect to it.
+2. Will implement additional checks in the IsBanned method so that any peer belonging to a banned AS is not connected to.
-3. Making a new binary file to store the banned ASNs API for retrieving and add data into the new binary file Making relevent changes in the IsBanned() API to allow bucketing for addrman.hI have made the decision to store the list of bannedAs in the disk in the likes of bannedlist.dat used for storing the banned IP addresses.
+3. To implement the feature of disconnecting an already connected peer which has AS belonging to banned AS list I have chosen to use the methods in '   'Cconnman:: DisconnectNode' in order to ban any peer by iterating through the list of connected nodes and disconnecting them.

-To take the input of an ASN and make it clear that it is an ASN and not a IP address.
+To take the input as an ASN into the setban RPC we need to make it clear that it is an ASN and not a IP address.
 We can take motivation from the fact that the existing setban RPC takes into account that there are / in a subnet address and thus separates subnet masks and individual host addresses by checking whether there is a '/' in the input or not, as follows:

 ```C